RedAngel121/NytePack/README.md

 - `java -jar packwiz-installer-bootstrap.jar https://redangel121.github.io/NytePack/pack.toml -g -s server`
 - For use on servers, add the `-g` flag to disable the GUI and `-s server` to download only server-side mods
 - Then start the minecraft dedicated server using the premade server script

-# Mods that Oramgecat thought were OK to install...
-- OAuth Account Manager - Maybe for client side
-- Mana and Artifice - will be added back in later

-- Chunk Loaders - probably not going to use it unless MoreMinecarts never updates
-- Sophisticated Backpacks - dont want backpacks right now... not sure if that will change later

-- Mekanism: More Solar Panels - I need to look into the rest of Mek and see whats worth using
-- Mekanism: Additions - I need to look into the rest of Mek and see whats worth using
-- Mekanism: Generators - I need to look into the rest of Mek and see whats worth using
-- Mekanism: Tools - I need to look into the rest of Mek and see whats worth using
-- Mekanism: Weapons - I need to look into the rest of Mek and see whats worth using
-- Refined Storage - Nope, not until I get Mek up to speed

-- Biomes O' Plenty - Yea not happening yet (or at all?)
-- BOP Create Mod Rose Quartz - Unnecessary, can be tagged
-- TerraBlender - not needed cause no BoP
-- Regions Unexplored - *more* biomes? really?